reflex-dev/reflex-web/docs/hosting/compute.md

 ## Reserved Machines (Coming Soon)

-If you expect your apps to be continously recieving users, you may want to reserve a machine instead of having us manage your compute.
+If you expect your apps to be continuously receiving users, you may want to reserve a machine instead of having us manage your compute.

 This will be a flat monthly rate for the machine.